djaus2/Soft-ata/README.md

     -  Grove LCD RGB Backlight (LCD1602)
     - For Displays there is a Misc command with various sub commands

-  - Grove API as above
+  - Grove Display API added as above

 ## Blog Post